devskio/TYPO3-OhDear-Health-Check/README.md

       healthcheck: 1689678601
 ...
 ```
-4. Once installed, go to the extension configuration settings and provide your Oh Dear API credentials.

 ## Usage

 1. After installing and configuring the extension, you can access the OhDear Health Check dashboard.
+2. In Application Health you have to set the URL of the health check endpoint.
+The URL is `https://yourdomain.com/?type=1689678601`.
+In case you have added the routeEnhancer, you can use `https://yourdomain.com/healthcheck`.
-2. The dashboard displays the current status of various monitored aspects, such as disk space, PHP Error Log Size, TYPO3 Error Log Size, MySQL Database Size, Forgotten Files on the Server, TYPO3 Database Log, TYPO3 Version.
+3. The dashboard displays the current status of various monitored aspects, such as disk space, PHP Error Log Size, TYPO3 Error Log Size, MySQL Database Size, Forgotten Files on the Server, TYPO3 Database Log, TYPO3 Version.
-3. Configure the desired alert thresholds and notification settings in OhDear.
+4. Configure the desired alert thresholds and notification settings in OhDear.
-4. When an issue is detected, you will receive alerts through your preferred communication channels (e.g., email, Slack, SMS) based on your Oh Dear configuration.
+5. When an issue is detected, you will receive alerts through your preferred communication channels (e.g., email, Slack, SMS) based on your Oh Dear configuration.

 ## Contributing